 All in all, as naturopathic physicians, we are trained to read and interpret values outside of the standard “normal lab ranges,” because we find that health (and disease) are more than just a number.
 A person can have a conventionally “normal” lab value and still represent symptoms of a disease, just as a person can have a conventionally “abnormal” lab value and might be within the 5% mentioned above.

 Another important issue is the group that was used to determine the normal range.
 This is crucial since the immune system undergoes substantial development during infancy and childhood.
-The range of test values that are normal in infancy will probably be quite different when the child is 5 or 20 years old.
+The range of normal test values in infancy will probably be quite different when the child is 5 or 20 years old.

-As a result, all studies in children must be compared with ‘age-matched controls.’
-If the laboratory reporting test results does not provide age specific information, it is important to consult with a specialist who knows the age-specific reference ranges.
-In an ideal situation, the laboratory doing the test should provide this, but if it’s unavailable, your physician should consult published, age-specific reference ranges.
-This means that what’s considered “normal” for one person or child, might not be comfortable and appropriate for your body.
+As a result, all studies in children must be compared with “age-matched controls.”
+If the laboratory reporting test results does not provide age-specific information, it is essential to consult with a specialist who knows the age-specific reference ranges.
+In an ideal situation, the laboratory doing the test should provide this, but your physician should consult published, age-specific reference ranges if it’s unavailable.
+This means that what’s considered “normal” for one person or child might not be comfortable and appropriate for your body.

-In the case of hypothyroidism, many females are misdiagnosed as “normal” because their primary care doctors aren’t ordering the full thyroid panel, to include:
+In hypothyroidism, many females are misdiagnosed as “normal” because their primary care doctors aren’t ordering the full thyroid panel, including: